Skip to Content

 No. Newborn screening is a screen only, and cannot replace diagnostic testing.
 If there is a significant family history of a disease (for example, an affected brother or sister), special diagnostic testing should be performed to rule out that disease.

-Newborn Screening Ontario (NSO) has implemented multiple safeguards to ensure the security and accuracy of the personal health information collected as part of the newborn screening process.
+Newborn Screening Ontario (NSO) has implemented many safeguards to ensure the security and accuracy of the personal health information collected as part of the newborn screening process.

-All personal health information is stored within the baby’s record in our electronic information management system.
-Protected by network firewalls and login/password access, the system is accessible only to NSO staff and it allows privileges to be set for users based on their role in the program, thereby limiting access to information on a “need to know” basis.
+All personal health information is stored in the baby’s record in our electronic information management system.
+This system is protected by network firewalls and password access.
+The system is accessible only to NSO staff and it allows privileges to be set for users based on their role in the program, thus limiting access to information on a “need to know” basis.
 The system also provides tools for ensuring accuracy, identifying errors, auditing, and specimen tracking, designed to meet privacy requirements and laboratory standards.

-NSO is located at the Children’s Hospital of Eastern Ontario (CHEO) and is therefore supported by the robust IT infrastructure in place and well defined policies and procedures around access control and appropriate use of information.
+NSO is located at the Children’s Hospital of Eastern Ontario (CHEO).
+Therefore, NSO is supported by the robust Information Technology (IT) infrastructure in place and well-defined policies and procedures around access control and appropriate use of information.
 Our facilities and storage areas are secure, requiring key and swipe card access.
-For more information about privacy and confidentiality, please click here.
+For more information, visit our Privacy and Confidentiality page.

-In order to pick up as many babies with the diseases as possible, NSO regularly checks the screening cut-offs and decides what the normal ranges are for the markers measured.
-The stored samples assist NSO in performing this task.
+To find as many babies with the diseases as possible, NSO regularly checks the screening cut-offs and decides what the normal ranges are for the markers measured.
+The stored samples help NSO perform this task.

 If a baby with a negative (“normal”) newborn screen is diagnosed with one of the diseases we screen for, the baby’s stored sample can be tested again.
 This helps NSO try and figure out why the baby was missed in the newborn period, and potentially stops another baby from being missed in the future.

-Please click here for more information about the storage of newborn screening samples.
+Please visit our Storage and Secondary Use page for more information about the storage of newborn screening samples.

 At the present time in Ontario, samples are stored for 19 years, as they have traditionally been regarded as part of a child’s medical record.
 The primary purpose of the sample is for newborn screening.
 However, other secondary uses are possible, including: